Raising Early Stage Capital

 The Importance of Angels

-Although the business media tend to focus on the activities of the institutional venture-capital firms, the amount of money that is invested annually by angels or private investors in growing businesses is much greater.
-Researchers at the Center for Venture Research at the University (CVR) of New Hampshire estimate that 250,000 active angel investors are investing some $20 billion annually in 30,000 ventures, which represents more than 80% of the total start-up and seed capital investments in the United States.
+Although the business media tend to focus on the activities of the institutional venture-capital firms, the amount of money invested annually by angels or private investors in growing businesses is much greater.
 Angel investors have become a critical source of seed capital at a time when venture capital funds are leaning towards latter-stage investments.
-The amount of money managed by venture-capital (VC) firms has grown dramatically, from $2.3 billion managed by a few dozen firms in 1986 to more than $60 billion in over 800 VC firms in 2003, according to a recent Venture One study.

 However, the number of ventures under management remains small because it takes as much time to research and manage a small investment as a large one.
 Thus, the minimum first-round investment by a venture-capital firm is now about $4 million, eliminating many entrepreneurs and early-stage companies who are looking for investments of as little as $50,000.
 The enormous success of the venture capital-industry has opened a window of opportunity for angels or private investors looking for start-ups in which to invest.

-Angel investing has grown significantly in recent years as baby-boomers near retirement with significant wealth, though many have become more tentative after the dot-com crash of 2000 and 2001.
-Many angels in 2004 are just now dipping their toes in the water as the markets stabilize and their net worths have been partially restored.
+Angel investing has grown significantly in recent years as baby-boomers near retirement with significant wealth.
 Angels also include cashed-out entrepreneurs who may have feathered their nests by selling their business or taking it public.
 Some angels provide capital to entrepreneurs as a type of “quasi-philanthropy,” a way to give something back to their communities in the spirit of fostering local economic growth.
 Others are savvy private investors who also helping an entrepreneur launch a new business along the way.

 It is critical for an entrepreneur seeking angel investment to understand the angel’s need and motivations and then take steps to meet these needs.
 Maybe you are the son or daughter these angels never had; maybe you remind them of themselves when they were younger; or perhaps they just want someone to coach.
 Maybe they’ve retired and need to get out of the house and feel useful; maybe they have expertise and relationships that they want to share, or they’re just bullish on your industry and looking for a way to participate.
 It’s your job to discover the reason and structure your relationship accordingly.